19hours/sg-statutes/Acts/Rubber Industry Act.md

 2\.
 In this Act, unless the context otherwise requires —

-“Board” means the International Enterprise Singapore Board established under section 3 of the International Enterprise Singapore Board Act;
+“Board” means the Enterprise Singapore Board established by section 3 of the Enterprise Singapore Board Act 2018;

-[17/2002 wef 1/4/2002]
+[Act 10 of 2018 wef 01/04/2018]

 “deal” means to broke in, purchase or sell rubber but does not include the purchase, sale or brokerage of rubber by means of a commodity futures contract within the meaning of the Commodity Futures Act [Cap.
 48A];